design-automation/mobius-mooc-generator/README.md

 ## Example

-Here is an example of what a folder structure might look like.
-It should match the structure that the users see in the edx user interface.
+The folder structure you create should match the structure that you expect the learners see in the edx user interface.

-- My_MOOC (_course, 1st level_)
-  - course_settings.md
-  - Week_1 (_section, 2nd level_)
-    - section_settings.md
-    - 01_Intro (_subsection, 3rd level_)
-      - subsection_settings.md
-      - Intro_Text(_unit, 3rd level_)
-        - unit_settings.md
-        - comp1.md
-        - image1.jpg
-      - Intro_Video (_unit, 3rd level_)
-        - unit_settings.md
-        - comp1.md
-    - 02_Shorts (_subsection, 3rd level_)
-      - subsection_settings.md
-      - Concept_1 (_unit, 3rd level_)
-        - unit_settings.md
-        - comp1.md
-        - comp2.md
-        - image1.jpg
-      - Concept_2 (_unit, 3rd level_)
-        - unitsettings.md
-        - comp1.md
-      - Concept_3 (_unit, 3rd level_)
-        - unit_settings.md
-        - comp1.md
-        - image1.jpg
-  - Week_2 (_section, 2nd level_)
-    - section_settings.md
-    - etc, etc, etc
+You can explore an example input dataset here: https://github.com/design-automation/edx-generator/tree/master/test/input

 Note that the alphanumeric ordering of the folders is important, as this will reflect the ordering that will be generated in edx.
 In this example, the sections'Week_1', 'Week_2', etc will be sorted correctly.
 However, the subsections 'Intro', 'Shorts', and 'Assignment' would not be sorted correctly.
 So, for that reason, they have been named '01_Intro', '02_Shorts', and '03_Assignment'.

-You can explore an example input dataset here: https://github.com/design-automation/edx-generator/tree/master/test/input

 # Files